RosettaCommons/documentation/rosetta_basics/file_types/constraint-file.md

     <i>score term: coordinate_constraint</i>

     * Constrain Atom1 to the XYZ position listed.
-Atom2 is used as a reference atom to determine when Atom1 has moved (so that Rosetta knows when to rescore it) - pick at atom that Atom1 will move relative to.
+Atom2 is used as a reference atom to determine when Atom1 has moved (so that Rosetta knows when to rescore it) - pick at atom that Atom1 will move relative to, the root atom of the [[FoldTree|foldtree-overview]] being a good choice.
 CoordinateConstraint is compatible with PDB numbering.
     * Atom_ResNum[Atom_ChainID] indicates a number with an optional letter together as a single token